SSP For Parents

 • Access to the follow-up SSP Balance filtered playlist for you to listen to after the group concludes.

-• SSP support groups are educational not psychotherapy.
+• All SSP sessions are educational, not psychotherapy.

 • Opportunities to guide your child through the SSP if desired.